ketank-new/tekton-toolchain/lab1-simple/README.md

 # Tekton in the IBM Cloud - part 1 getting started

 ## Goal
 You will create a **Toolchain Service** that contains a **Delivery Pipeline**.
-The Delivery Pipeline will contain the Tekton resources required to execute automated build and deploy steps when a trigger is clicked.
+The Delivery Pipeline will contain the Tekton resources required to execute automated build and deploy steps when a trigger is clicked

 ## Before you begin
 Navigate to the [tekton-toolchain](https://github.com/IBM-Cloud/tekton-toolchain) GitHub repository and make a fork.
 I will refer to this fork as https://github.com/powellquiring/tekton-toolchain in this tutorial, when you see this replace it with your fork.